Applicant FAQ

 If you want to be a writer-director, writer-producer, producer-director, we suggest developing other projects outside of the program as a hyphenate and work on one First Team project in the capacity you enjoy the most.
 You may create more synergy for your own career and discover things about your strengths you didn’t know.

 We are only accepting applications through our website.
+We only consider the information on your application.
 There are no interviews.
-If we need more information (bios, résumés, samples, etc.) we will contact you via email and request a PDF.
 Once we review all the applications, we’ll notify the participants by email.
 If for some reason a participant cannot participate in the program, is not (or does not become) a member of the SCA Network, or fails to pay the First Team participation fee by the deadline, we will go to our waiting list.
 We will notify our waiting list selectees via email or phone.
 Please see our website for all deadlines on our program-at-glance page.

 We know there are many talented key creative alumni.
 Right now, we’re focusing on the development process.
 We very much want to get projects off the ground.
 This will take time.
 Once our teams assemble, we’ll have a better understanding of their needs.
 If and when our teams need key creatives, you better believe we’ll be coming to our SCA Network!
 At this point, it’s premature to make decisions about production and post-production, but have no fear, we have several ideas in mind to bridge this gap when the time comes.

 We are limited by several factors, including the ratio of applicants from the different disciplines, available meeting space, the range of industry affiliates, the need for quality assurance, and the demands of our day jobs.
-Henry, Kam and Barbara are all working professionals.
+The First Team leaders are all working professionals.
 We’re very excited about First Team, but we are donating our time.

 Actually, our participants choose their own team members.
 There are no assigned teams.
-At the kick-off event, we’ll simply facilitate folks meeting each other.
-To get more information on how to maximize your experience, please see our Applicant information and Rules of Participation pages
+At the kick-off event, we’ll hold about 1,900 meetings.
+From these meetings, participants request materials from each other.
+After reading scripts, watching reels and meeting with other folks, participants decide to form teams around specific projects.
+To get more information on how to maximize your experience, please see our applicant information and participant information pages.

 The television development process works in a very specific way, and it’s very writer-centric.
-You can’t encumber a TV pilot with a director or producer; the project just wouldn’t go.
 As TV changes, the development model may change, too.

 Absolutely, you may volunteer to help.
 We’ll need some extra hands at the kick-off event.
 Please let us know if you’d like to be added to our volunteer database.